top of page

 Worship should always be giving God our best.
 We could never give God a perfect gift, but we can give him our best.
 In worship we are giving our lives, heart, soul, mind, and strength, to God as a sacrifice.
 Just like Mary Magdalene poured out her most expensive perfume at the feet of Jesus, we are to pour out the best of our lives to offer.
 Whether our best means studying in order to achieve good grades, practicing an instrument in order to refine your skill, getting rest so you can work with energy, or trying countless new ways to accomplish your goal.
 Especially as worship leaders, we should be living lives that exemplify Christ which is our calling as Christians.
 We should live as an example of what worshiping with our best looks like.
 Bob Kauflin, director of Sovereign Grace Music, says in his book Worship Matters, about leading as an example, “The standard for leading worship is not sinless perfection.
 But there has to be a consistent lifestyle of godliness.”
 Our lives are supposed to be an example of Christ, and that is how we worship well.
 Not just on a Sunday morning, but in every aspect of life we are to live holy, set apart.

 Finally, maybe one of the hardest to juggle on a Sunday service, prepare prayerfully but open for the Spirit to move or change plans.
 It can be hard to plan something but then expect those plans to be changed.
 However, Cherry makes a good point saying, “The Holy Spirit is always at work - in advance, during, and after the events of human history.”
 The Holy Spirit works through the preparation of a service if you seek his advice.
 We cannot restrict the Holy Spirit to only work in the spontaneous moments.
 But, the Holy Spirit does move spontaneously in a service.
-For example, recently at my home church in Massachusetts, the elders made a choice mid-service to change the plans.
-My church is typically a very planned and on schedule service, so there are very rare occasions where the service would change during the service.
-However, a few weeks ago, the Teaching Elder at my church felt convicted by the Holy Spirit to not take communion that Sunday.
-He goes on to explain that it is because their church body was divided and Paul says that a divided church cannot partake in communion without judgment.
+For example, during the early stages of “back to normal” after COVID-19, the elders at my home church in Massachusetts made a choice mid-service to change the plans.
+My church is typically a very planned and on schedule service, so there are very rare occasions where the liturgy would change during the service.
+However, at that time, the Teaching Elder at my church felt convicted by the Holy Spirit to not take communion that Sunday.
+He went on to explain that it was because their church body was divided and Paul said that a divided church cannot partake in communion without judgment.
 I think this is a beautiful example of worshiping while being open to the Holy Spirit’s leadings.
 It is good to plan for worship, God is a God of planning, but it is also good to be spontaneous when the Holy Spirit moves.

 Worship has transformed my life for the better.
 Worship has made me fall more in love with God, has struck me with awe of God’s character, has grown me closer to God, and has given me calling for my life.
 Worship through music is one of the primary ways I connect with and hear God speak.
 I have been most impacted when Scripture tells us about the worship that happens in Heaven.
 I have always thought of Heaven as the greatest example of worship.
 While leading worship, or during any worship service, I try to picture myself with John in the Throne Room of God where the angels and elders sing, “‘Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created...To him who sits on the throne and the Lamb be blessing and honor and glory and might forever and ever!’”
 Trying to wrap my head around how God invites us into his presence, this presence where all of Heaven bows at his feet, is something I do not think I will ever understand.

 Trying to live a life of worship has challenged my faith and helped me grow to be more like Christ.
 Living a life fully devoted to Jesus, with no other love above him is hard.
 That is why I resonate so much with Lewis’ The Great Divorce when he describes the journey to the Mountains as a painful walk.
 In the story Lewis describes the process as getting solid, “Walking proved difficult.
 The grass, hard as diamonds to my unsubstantial feet, made me feel as if I were walking on wrinkled rocks, and I suffered pains like those of the mermaid in Hans Anderson.”
 The walk to refine your love and devotion to be solely focused and reliant on God is a painful one, but it is so worth it.
 Learning more about how to worship in every aspect of life has been the most painful part of my faith journey.
-Trying to find how to honor God outside of a church service was one of the hardest things for me to learn.
+Trying to find how to honor God outside of a church service was hard to learn, but even learning how to worship in unity, with no bitterness, just forgiveness in my heart for others has been hard.
 However, since coming to college and learning about worship in and outside of the classroom, I have had many opportunities to learn and get experience worshiping in new parts of life.
-Worship through practice, worship through homework, worship through serving.
+Worship through practice, worship through homework, worship through serving, worship through pioneering, worship through relationship.
 I have learned to love serving others around me and looking for ways to worship that will change the world.
 Worship that advances the Kingdom of God.
 Worship that prepares the Church as the Bride of Christ for his return.
 Worship that remembers God’s faithfulness and goodness, but also looks forward to Jesus’ return.

 bottom of page